Arthur Purves Phayre: Numismatist

 Phayre collected coins (some are now in the British Museum collection), and in 1882 wrote Coins of Arakan, of Pegu, and of Burma, International Numismata Orientalia, part 8.
 The title page notes that he was a corresponding member of the Société Académique Indo-Chinoise.
 He was also a member of the Royal Asiatic Society.

 Arms

-Descendants: Colonel Robert Bernard Phayre MC 2/4th Prince of Wales Own Gurkha Rifles, son Colonel Robert Desmond Hensley Phayre Royal Artillery, son Lt Col Robert (Robin) Dermot Spinks Phayre LI, cousin Col Terence Peter Phayre Knott MC RM, of whom son Captain Robert Knott AAC changed name by deed poll to Phayre, to prevent family name dying out.
+Descendants, via his brother, Robert (allegedly he had no wife or children of his own, but may have married, or adopted a daughter - Mary/Maria, a daughter of King Mindon Min): Colonel Robert Bernard Phayre MC 2/4th Prince of Wales Own Gurkha Rifle(grandson of General Robert, via father, also Robert - assassinated in Burma - and his son Colonel Robert Desmond Hensley Phayre Royal Artillery, son Lt Col Robert (Robin) Dermot Spinks Phayre LI, cousin Col Terence Peter Phayre Knott MC RM, of whom son Captain Robert Knott AAC changed name by deed poll to Phayre, to prevent family name dying out.
+There are now 25 Phayres in the family history.